roman-milk/roman-milk.github.io/human-doll.md

  At that moment he began to orgasm.
 Knowing she was orgasmic had set him off.
 He had to thrust forward with every muscle available in a desperate primeval need to drive deep inside her body, to reach her womb with his seed.
 He held her balancing on tiptoe with a slight prodding movement confirming he was as deep as possible.

  Rose collapsed into the mattress with his weight holding her down, not that she had the strength to rise.
 Her whole body felt complete as though it had been filled by his seed.
 A large smile lit her face.
 She was a happy contended doll.
-Report_Story #1